cabonkasia/Events-tickets--webapp/README.md

 `GET /events/:event_id/tickets/:ticket_id`: gets a single ticket for a specified event.

+`POST /events/:event_id/tickets`: creates new ticket for a specified event.

 COMMENTS:

 `GET /events/:event_id/tickets/:ticket_id/comments`: gets all comments for a specified ticket.